 Dr. James (Ph.D. in pathology from the University of Maryland School of Medicine) holds a triple bachelor’s degree in physics, mathematics, and astronomy from the University of Kansas and a master’s in astronomy from the University of Virginia.
 He knows a lot about outer space.

-I was at conference with him once and asked what exactly do scientists mean when they say “the universe.”
+I was at a conference with him once and asked what exactly do scientists mean when they say “the universe.”
 I mean, how do they know?
-He took out a ball point pen and started drawing circles and arrows on a dinner napkin, looked at my furrowed brow and said “You know what?
+He took out a ballpoint pen and started drawing circles and arrows on a dinner napkin, looked at my furrowed brow and said “You know what?
 I wouldn’t worry too much about it,” which I took as good advice.

 The black holes of American medicine caught James’s attention after the entirely preventable death of Alexander James, his 19-year-old son.
 John wrote a book about his son’s death, A Sea of Broken Hearts.
 He started Patient Safety America, dedicating the organization to his son, “who died as a result of uninformed, careless, and unethical care by cardiologists at a hospital in central Texas in the late summer of 2002.”